-Power firm CEZ files complaint with EU against Bulgaria3.
-April 2013. / SEE Energy News
+Power firm CEZ files complaint with EU against Bulgaria, SEE Energy News

 Czech power producer CEZ (CEZP.PR) filed a complaint with the European Commission against Bulgaria on Friday for the government’s moves to take away the company’s license in the Balkan country.